July 15, 2019

 The same can be said when negotiating a business deal.
 Before spending an extraordinary amount of time, resources and capital to close a deal, it’s wise to determine a walk-away point early on instead of during the heat of the negotiation so that both sides have a clearer understanding of what each needs to come up with an agreement that benefits all.

 Studies show that men are more competitive than women.
 More than that, one study showed that women are more willing to compete with themselves and not others largely due to confidence.
 They are less sure about whether they can actually win, even if their ability demonstrates otherwise.
-Poker is just one area where women can be more competitive, particularly with men.

 The number of female CEOs within the S&P 500 is 26 as of June 2019 — slightly up from 24 the previous year.
 While the increase shouldn’t go uncelebrated, it’s important to remember that progress is not linear and women still earn significantly less money than men.
 Women are also underrepresented in powerful positions, and one of the reasons for these disparities is a gender difference in the willingness to compete.